 The Governing Body works closely with the Headteacher in the management of the school.
 It meets regularly during the term with additional committee meetings to discuss specific matters, such as school effectiveness, health and safety, the school environment and the school finances.
-The minutes of the governors’ meetings are available to all parents and are available online here or on display in the foyer.
+The minutes of the governors’ meetings are available to all parents and are available from the school or online here.

 The governors are all local people, caring for the welfare of the children and bringing their interests and experience to support the school.
 They are always happy to talk with you about any matters related to school and your children.

 If you do have any concerns about your child or the school in general, please contact the class teacher and/or the Head in the first instance.
 If you then still feel concerned after these meetings please contact one of our parent governors who are appointed to help you and to represent your views.

 I have been a Parent Governor since late 2007.
 I currently chair the School Improvement committee and I am link governor for science.
 I work as a Science Ambassador, promoting science subjects and careers.
 Bar Hill has an enviably strong sense of community, with the village school at its heart.
 I am proud to be a governor at a school where the children are valued so highly.

 I am an ex pupil of Bar Hill Primary School and I also subsequently attended Swavesey Village College.
 I have lived on the village now for over twenty years and have enjoyed living in such a fantastic village for so long I just cannot bear to leave!
 I currently work in London for an economic and social development organisation where a lot of the work I do is concentrated in improving children and young people’s services.
 I have been a governor at Bar Hill since 2011 and sit on the Personnel committee.